getanehAl/Windows-Penetration-Testing/README.md

    ➤ Targeted network scans

 3. Gaining Access (black-box tests - i.e. no account)
-   ➤ LLMNR & NBT-NS poisonning attacks
-      - Collect password hashes from other systems on the network
+   ➤ LLMNR & NBT-NS poisonning attacks (collect password hashes from the network + Offline password cracking or SMB relay attacks)
-      - Offline password cracking or SMB relay attacks ➤ Default/weak admin credentials for a software installed on a Windows server that will lead to a RCE
+   ➤ Default/weak admin credentials for a software installed on a Windows server that will lead to a RCE
       Examples:
       - Web servers (e.g. Tomcat, WebLogic), CMS => Webshell upload